While my original background is in formal semantics and pragmatics, much of my ongoing research involves the use of

 Seminar on Experimental Semantics & Pragmatics

-2012 (with Sonja Tiemann): Presupposition Processing - The Case of German wieder.
+2012 [Florian Schwarz and Sonja Tiemann] Presupposition Processing - The Case of German wieder.
 In: Maria Aloni, Vadim Kimmelman, Floris Roelofsen, Galit Weidman Sassoon, Katrin Schulz and Matthijs Westera (eds.)
-18th Amsterdam Colloquium, LNCS Series, FoLLI, Springer. (to appear)
+Logic, Language and Meaning, LNCS Series, FoLLI, Springer, 200-209.

 2012 Situation Pronouns in Determiner Phrases.
 Natural Language Semantics ( DOI: 10.1007/s11050-012-9086-1)